-The South Carolina Environmental Law Project (SCELP) is a non-profit public interest law firm, dedicated to the protection of the South Carolina environment.
+The South Carolina Environmental Law Project (SCELP) is a non-profit public interest law firm dedicated to the protection of South Carolina's environment.
 We are the only such organization that focuses exclusively on South Carolina.

 SCELP was formed in 1987 as a special project of Energy Research Foundation, a private non-profit foundation with offices in Columbia.
 In 1995, the South Carolina Environmental Law Project, Inc. was formed as an independent corporate entity.
 SCELP received tax exempt status under Section 501(c)(3) of the Internal Revenue Code in early 1996.